hartwigmedical/documentation/data-access-request-guide.md

-# HMF Data Request Guide
+# Hartwig Medical Foundation Data Access Request Guide

 This page provides practical information on how to access / work with the data that will be made available to you within the context of a Data Access Request (DR) from Hartwig Medical Foundation.